MD5 Hash

 Can MD5 be decrypted?

 No. MD5 is a one‑way hash.
 Only dictionary lookups may find matches for weak inputs.
+Prefer SHA‑256/512 for integrity and modern password hashing algorithms for credentials.

 Is this secure for passwords?

 No. Use modern algorithms like bcrypt, scrypt or Argon2 with salt.
+You can generate strong passwords with the Password Generator.

 Is data uploaded?